ChainSafe/engineering-handbook/development/development-flow/3_review.md

 - Ensure adequate testing exists where needed
 - PRs include a summary of work which outlines the objectives, decisions & considerations for the PR.
 Examples:
     - This PR's objective was to implement middleware for logging, this was completed however presentation & storage of logs is incomplete pending discussion.
 Certain components are outside of the logging scope at the moment.
-    - This PR includes minor styling tweaks on the desktop & mobile navigation menus, refactored nav list logic.
+    - This PR includes minor styling tweaks on the desktop & mobile navigation menus, refactored navigation list logic.

 ## Communication